Anders Blume

-Anders Blume (born December 7, 1985) is a Danish Counter-Strike: Global Offensive commentator and co-founder of RoomOnFire.
+Anders Blume (born December 7, 1985) is a Danish Counter-Strike commentator and co-founder of RoomOnFire.
 He has been present as a caster at all of the Valve sponsored CS:GO Majors, with the exception of EMS One Katowice 2014.
 He has worked for a wide variety of tournament organisers including Electronic Sports League (ESL), Dreamhack and Gfinity.
 He is more often than not paired with Auguste 'Semmler' Massonnat, also a co-founder of RoomOnFire and Jason "Moses" O'Toole, for his casts.
 He is famous for his energetic casts, including the use of what has become his catchphrase, "Are you kidding me?".
 In 2015, he won the Golden Joystick award for esports icon of the year.

 Esports commentary

 Blume's entry into commentary stemmed from his dissatisfaction with the commentators at the time he played the game.
 He was unsatisfied with how they described the game, in particular their failure to acknowledge the use of flashes, smoke, and grenades as a tactical element.

 Blume had his first live-streamed cast in January 2013 on a Twitch channel called pugcasts.
 His popularity grew quickly and he was soon invited to join NiPTV, a branch of the Ninjas in Pyjamas organisation.
 He began to cast at LAN events soon after.
 His first event was a local Danish event called the Blast 2013.
 Soon after this, Anders had his first major break at a large event with his selection as a commentator for DreamHack Summer 2013.
 At the time, the event had the second highest prize-pool in the game's history.
 Another commentator at the event, Auguste Massonnat, would go on to become a regular fixture of any NiPTV broadcast.

 To date, Anders has been part of the commentary team for the grand finals at 10 out of the 17 Valve sponsored majors.